alessandrofama/wwise-godot-integration/wwise-gdnative/README.md

 ### Linux 64-bit (Scons)

 Building the Wwise GDNative library works exactly like Windows and macOS.
-You probably have to copy the Wwise SDK and the generated soundbanks from a Windows or macOS machine to your Linux machine, since the SDK and the authoring application can only be installed with the these two operating systems.
+You probably have to copy the Wwise SDK and the generated soundbanks from a Windows or macOS machine to your Linux machine, since the SDK and the authoring application can only be installed on these first two operating systems.

 Debug (includes Wwise profiler connection)